Running Club Membership

 Access the “Members Only” section to learn more and to purchase coverage for covered “Field” events.

 Email: [email protected] with any questions.

-Term: Annual membership in the RRCA, including insurance coverage, begins on December 31st at 12:00 AM and ends at 11:59 PM on December 30th of the following year.
-Clubs and events must renew their membership prior to December 31st to ensure full coverage for the calendar year.
-There is NO prorating of dues or insurance for late payments or for new members joining throughout the year.
+Annual membership in the RRCA, including insurance coverage, begins on December 31st at 12:00 AM and ends at 11:59 PM on December 30th of the following year.
+This is essentially a calendar year term that ensures New Years Eve activities/events are covered by the incoming year’s insurance policy/membership term.
+Clubs with New Years Eve activities/events must renew membership prior to December 31st to be covered for those activities.
+All clubs must renew by March 31 to ensure full insurance coverage for the calendar year.

 For questions: Email [email protected] to schedule a time to review your organization.
 Visit our Membership System “How to” page for detailed instructions on joining/renewing in the membership system.

 Notice Regarding Virtual Runs